 The town is where the Talkeetna, Chulitna, and Susitna rivers converge and form the Big Susitna (Big Su).
 It’s also an old Gold Mining town and was the site for the start of the Alaska Railroad in 1916.
 Because of this, the main street is lined with cute historic buildings which are now restaurants and shops with local items.

 Mountainside Private Retreat (Girdwood)

-This 4100sq ft private retreat sits on 26 acres. bedrooms and can sleep up to 8, making it a great spot for larger groups.
+This 4100sq ft private retreat sits on 26 acres and can sleep up to 8, making it a great spot for larger groups.
 Located at the base of Alyeska, it’s the perfect spot for a winter ski trip or hiking in the summer.

 This home has in-floor heating and a steam shower.
 There’s also an outdoor hot tub which is perfect for summer or winter nights.
 The popular Virgin Creek Falls hike is within walking distance of the home.